zhang167/daily/README.md

-# SVM sample reduction method based on fuzzy membership functions
+# The core codes of SVM sample reduction method based on fuzzy membership functions